The-Passion-Team/Stack-No-Overflow/README.md

 This is a demo product for learning purposes only

-The goal of the project is to research typescript and ant-design
+The goal of the project is to research typescript and ant-design (complete)

 ## Technology applied